CSCfi/csc-user-guide/docs/cloud/rahti/images/overview.md

 # Docker images

-A docker image is similar to a VM image, in the sense that they are a set of packaged files.
-But the way docker images are used and created, differs greatly from VM images.
-To better explain this, let's follow some examples.
+A Docker image is a file which is built up normally by an instructional file named **Dockerfile**.
+An Docker image is immutable, i.e. existing image file cannot be modified, but one can create a new layer to it & thus have a modified version of image suitable to him.

+Docker containers are the running instances of Docker images.
+To avoid confusions, lets have a quick walkthrough over Docker image & containers using cooking example:

+* Dockerfile could be regarded as the ingredients list.
+* Docker Images are ingredients mixed together.
+* Docker Container is cooked delecious meal: The final end product!

+To better explain these analogies, let's follow some examples.

 First, in order to use a docker image one only must do: